liferay/liferay-docs/devGuide/en/chapters/12-designing-with-alloyui.markdown

 ![Figure 12.4: Image carousels can be customized.
 Here is an example of a customized carousel, using the scripting above.](../../images/alloyui-customized-carousel-in-portlet.png)

-You can download a finished version of the customized portlet at
+You can access a finished version of the customized portlet at
 <https://github.com/liferay/liferay-docs/tree/master/code/12-working-with-alloyUI/customized-carousel-portlet>

 Now that you've gotten your feet wet using AlloyUI, let's go over setting up the